What is a remittance?

 If you give money to someone else who then uses that money to buy goods and services in the UK for you or a relevant person, that is also a remittance.

 A relevant person includes you, a husband or wife, civil partner, cohabitee and children or grandchildren aged under 18.
 A relevant person can also be a trustee or a company.

 Robert has come to the UK from Romania to work in a bank in London.
 His only UK income is from the bank that employs him.
 He also has a bank account in Romania.
 This account contains the profits from his rental property in Romania.

 One day, Robert uses his Romanian debit card to draw out £50 from his Romanian bank account from a cash machine in London.
 Robert has made a remittance of £50 of his Romanian rental income.

-If possible, it is best to avoid making remittance of income or gains because you may inadvertently create a UK tax liability by doing so.
+If possible, it is best to avoid making remittances of income or gains because you may inadvertently create a UK tax liability by doing so.
 It can be difficult to avoid making remittances without a full understanding of the law and advice from a tax adviser.
-You can find out where to find advice in our getting help section.
+You can find out where to find advice on our getting help page.

 Some items that have been bought with foreign income or gains may be brought into the UK without incurring a tax charge, including:

 - items of clothing, footwear, jewellery or watches that are brought to the UK for personal use (although if you sell the items once they are in the UK they no longer qualify as exempt and will be considered to be remittances);